The Over-Apologizer: Why Driven Women Take the Blame

 Both/And: Self-Reliance and Connection Can Coexist

-Leila is a chief medical officer who described her relational pattern with devastating accuracy: “I’m the person everyone leans on.
-And when I need to lean, there’s no one there — because I’ve trained everyone to believe I don’t need anything.”
+Kavita is a chief medical officer who described her relational pattern with devastating accuracy: “I’m the person everyone leans on.
+And when I need to lean, there’s no one there.
+Because I’ve trained everyone to believe I don’t need anything.”
 She wasn’t wrong.
 She’d spent decades constructing an identity so self-sufficient that vulnerability had become literally unrecognizable to the people who loved her.
 When she cried, they assumed something catastrophic had happened.
 It hadn’t.
-She was just tired — but her tears were so rare they registered as an emergency rather than an ordinary human need.
+She was just tired.
+But her tears were so rare they registered as an emergency rather than an ordinary human need.

-Both/And means Leila can be the leader, the decision-maker, the person who holds it together — and also the person who sometimes needs to be held.
+Both/And means Kavita can be the leader, the decision-maker, the person who holds it together.
+And also the person who sometimes needs to be held.
 She can be self-reliant and still benefit from leaning on someone else.
 She can be powerful and in pain at the same time.
 The work isn’t about becoming less capable.
 It’s about expanding the definition of herself to include the parts she’s been hiding.

 The Systemic Lens: Why Driven Women Are Set Up to Succeed and Suffer Simultaneously